henrygd/bigger-picture/readme.md

 > Note: If `maxZoom` is set on an individual item it will override the value set in options.

+### onResize

+Type: `function`

+Executes when the dimensions of the container element (not the window) are changed.
+Supplies `container` and `activeItem`.

 ### onOpen

 Type: `function`

 Executes just before intro animation.
-Supplies `container` -- the wrapper element that is added to page.
+Supplies `container` - the wrapper element that is added to page, and `activeItem` - an object containing the currently displayed item's data.

 ```js
 bp.open({